- Academy Engineering Club

-Moderator: Mr. Alex Davidson
+Moderator: Mr. Alexander Davidson

 The International Food Club is dedicated to the appreciation of the diversity of food and culture found throughout the Metropolitan Detroit Area.
 The club holds meetings at which students present their research on the food and history of various ethnic groups.
 The student members of the club plan outings to ethnic restaurants throughout the area.
 The group meets monthly, before outings, in either Room 206 or 005.